prooph/proophessor-do/README.md

 Navigate to `http://localhost/proophessor-sample-app/pubic/index/` or similar depending on how you've installed the application.

-## Exercises
+## Learning by doing!

 When you play around with the application you will notice missing functionality.
 This has a simple reason.
 You explore a learning application and what is the best way to learn?
 Right!
 Learning by doing!
-So if you want to learn something about CQRS and Event Sourcing pick up one of the open tasks listed below.
-Get us a note in the corresponding ticket that you want to work on the feature and we will provide you with any help you need to accomplish the task.
+So if you want to learn something about CQRS and Event Sourcing:

+1. Pick up an open task listed below
+2. Get us a note in the corresponding issue that you accept the challenge
+3. Ask if you need help
+4. Have fun and learn

 Note: Some tasks depend on others and some can be split into sub tasks.
 Let's discuss this in the issues.
-And of course you can also work together on the same task.
+And of course you can also work together.
+Sharing work doubles knowledge!

 ### A successfully merged pull request will add you to the HALL OF FAME!

 ## Features

-- [ ] [Mark a todo as done](https://github.com/prooph/proophessor-todo-sample/issues/1) - done by <your name here>
+- [ ] [Mark a todo as done](https://github.com/prooph/proophessor-todo-sample/issues/1) - done by [your name here]
-- [ ] [Reopen a todo](https://github.com/prooph/proophessor-todo-sample/issues/2) - done by <your name here>
+- [ ] [Reopen a todo](https://github.com/prooph/proophessor-todo-sample/issues/2) - done by [your name here]
-- [ ] Add deadline to todo - done by <your name here>
+- [ ] Add deadline to todo - done by [your name here]
-- [ ] Add reminder for assignee - done by <your name here>
+- [ ] Add reminder for assignee - done by [your name here]
-- [ ] Mark a todo as expired - done by <your name here>
+- [ ] Mark a todo as expired - done by [your name here]
-- [ ] Notify assignee when todo deadline is expired - done by <your name here>
+- [ ] Notify assignee when todo deadline is expired - done by [your name here]
-- [ ] Notify assignee when reminder time is reached - done by <your name here>
+- [ ] Notify assignee when reminder time is reached - done by [your name here]
 - more features will follow ...